New Customer 50% off first service

 Rooflines, Attics, And Tree Branch Access

 Overhanging tree branches make it easy for mice to access rooflines.
-In neighborhoods like Lake Taylor, mature trees add shade and curb appeal, but they also act as highways for seasonal pest movement.
+In neighborhoods like Forrest Lakes, mature trees add shade and curb appeal, but they also act as highways for seasonal pest movement.

 Mice enter through gaps in soffits, roof vents, or loose flashing.
 From the attic, they spread through the insulation and into the wall voids.
 You might hear scratching at night or notice droppings near attic access panels.